 - A PDF with checklist or valuable content (title and content ideas would come from your market research)

 People would give you their name and email to get access to the valuable information you provide them.
-That would be an interested person, a warm lead, which you can now work on converting them into a paying customer.
+That would be an interested person, a warm lead, which you can now work on converting them into a paying patient.

 4- Social media Followers